Type 2 Diabetes: Sequencing Therapies

 - Treatment of hyperglycemia in diabetes should be progressively intensified as necessary to control blood glucose to target ranges.

 - Modification of cardiovascular risk factors and reduction in cardiovascular risk is equally important to reduce future cardiovascular events.

 - This requires, first, establishing goals, especially for hemoglobin A1c and determining baseline cardiovascular disease status and risk.
 Patients without overt CVD, with shorter duration of disease, and lower baseline HbA1c may benefit from more intensive strategies.
 It then requires adjusting therapy to reach those targets.

 - Recommendations should be considered in the context of the needs, preferences, and tolerances of each patient.

 - Patient-centered care should be an organizing principle.
 It is defined as an approach to "providing care that is respectful of and responsive to individual patient preferences, needs, and values and ensuring that patient values guide all clinical decisions."

-- Ultimately it is the patient that make the final decisions regarding their lifestyle choices; their implementation occurs in the context of patients’ day-to-day life.
+- Ultimately it is the patient that makes the final decisions regarding lifestyle choices.

 - The risk of microvascular complications of diabetes (retinopathy, nephropathy, neuropathy) is closely related to control of blood glucose.